-On Tuesday 1 May, NYMAZ held its bi-annual Early Years Music Network Conference, an event for professionals working at the juncture between valuable music-making, early-years and development.
-Delegates were treated to contributions from Rebecca Denniff, The Halle; Jo Brockbank, Polly Ives, Made with Music; Hannah Dilworth and Kathryn Sturman, TakeArt; Jane Parker and Caroline Barnes, Sage Gateshead; Carol Bowden and Eleanor Mooney, Music Hub; Nell Farrally, and CREC; Zoe Greenhalgh.
+On Tuesday 1 May, NYMAZ held its biennial Early Years Music Network Conference, an event for anyone with an interest in developing their skills working with early-years.
+Delegates were treated to contributions from Rebecca Denniff, Jo Brockbank (Hallé Orchestra), Polly Ives, Hannah Dilworth and Kathryn Sturman (Made with Music), Jane Parker and Caroline Barnes (Take Art), Carol Bowden and Eleanor Mooney (Sage Gateshead), Nell Farrally, and Zoe Greenhalgh (CREC).

 What did delegates think of the day?